GabLeRoux/gableroux.com/content/posts/2016-06-21-influxdb-telegraf-grafana.md

 I gave a presentation at the [SagLacIO][saglacio] on June 21 about [Influxdb][influxdb], [telegraf][telegraf] and [Grafana][grafana].

-If you like this kind of stuff, have a look at the amazing [obazoud/awesome-dashboard](https://github.com/obazoud/awesome-dashboard) list! :D
+If you like this kind of stuff, have a look at the amazing [obazoud/awesome-dashboard](https://github.com/obazoud/awesome-dashboard) list! 😎

-## Here goes the slides :)
+## Here goes the slides 👇

 <div class="responsive-iframe-wrapper">
     <div class="responsive-iframe">